 - Flexible degree pathways: Choose a research-based thesis (6 courses + thesis) or practice-driven project (8 courses + project).

-- Timetable that fits your life: Choose from full-time study (funding available) or part-time study options.
+- Timetable that fits your life: Choose between full-time study (funding available) or part-time study.

 - Support and guidance: You will be provided with an academic advisor and supervisor to support your progress and success in the program.
-Many academic, writing and collaborative workshops are offered.
+Many academic, writing, career, and collaborative workshops are offered.

 - Engage with new communities: Check out our optional internship opportunity that helps you gain experience with new communities of practice and enhance your skills through field application.

-- Join an Active Research Community: As part of your MEd, you will be immersed within an active research community with opportunities to work in research groups and attend academic conferences (some funding for conferences provided if presenting).
+- Join an active research community: As part of your MEd, you will be immersed in an active research community with opportunities to work in research groups and attend academic conferences.

 - Two years professional or industrial experience, and a minimum of a B- average in a Bachelor's Honours degree or its equivalent, or